OdatNurd/devember-2019/GZipper/README.md

   no compression and 9 is maximum compression.
 Compression takes longer at higher settings.

+  * `trash_temp_on_close` (default: true) controls what should happen to the temporary file used while editing a `gzipped` file when you close it.
+The default value will put the temporary file in the trash; set it to `false` to permanently delete the file instead (e.g. if you don't want a backup just in case).

-  * `delete_on_trash_faile` (default: false) controls what should happen when you close a temporary file and GZipper cannot move it to the trash.
-When this is `false`, the temporary file is left in place; setting this to `true` will
-  ***permanently delete*** the temporary file.
+  * `delete_on_trash_faile` (default: false) controls what should happen when an attempt to trash a temporary file fails.
+When this is `false`, the temporary file is left in place; setting this to `true` will ***permanently delete*** the temporary file, as if `trash_temp_on_close` was `false`.

+  * `close_temp_on_delete` (default: false) controls what happens to the temporary file buffer used to edit a gzipped file when you use the command that deletes the `gzip` file and also select to delete the temporary file as well.
+When this is `false`, the tab is left open after the file is deleted, allowing you to see the content and revive the file by saving it.
+Set this to `true` to close the tab when this happens.